Content Marketing Workshop. Sign up to start becoming more efficient AND effective at using Content to achieve your goals!

 What is mindful motherhood?
-It is the need of the hour for several stressed out Indian moms today.
+It is the need of the hour for several stressed out working mothers today.

 As mothers we are experts at being gentle, compassionate, loving, unconditionally giving and patient with our children.
 With ourselves though, we tend to be more exacting, demanding and unforgiving.